 There are plenty of hashtag tools that can help you find the most popular hashtags or keywords, such as RiteTag or Wordtracker.
 These are good hashtag tools to find keywords, but if you want to make things easier on yourself, you will need to make collections of hashtags that are ready to be used.

 For this purpose, you can use SocialBee.
-With this tool, you can automate your social media posting on Facebook, Instagram, Twitter, LinkedIn, Google Business Profile, TikTok, Pinterest, and YouTube.
+With this tool, you can automate your social media posting on Facebook, Instagram, Twitter, LinkedIn, Google Business Profile, TikTok, Pinterest, YouTube, and Bluesky.

 Organize your social media hashtags in categories and add them to your posts with just a few clicks.